MistyCommunity/Documentation/src/content/docs/reference/sensor-data.md

 }
 ```

-## StringMessage
+## SerialMessage
 **Available for Misty II only**

-The `StringMessage` data stream provides information sent to Misty by external hardware connected to the ports on her back. `StringMessage` events trigger when Misty receives data sent through one of these ports.
+The `SerialMessage` data stream provides information sent to Misty by external hardware connected to the ports on her back. `SerialMessage` events trigger when Misty receives data sent through one of these ports.

-To send `StringMessage` data to Misty from an Arduino, use:
+To send `SerialMessage` data to Misty from an Arduino, use:

 ```C++
 // ARDUINO